-Sweden takes a stand for racial tolerance Posted by jennie on Sep 21, 2010 in Politics
+Sweden takes a stand for racial tolerance Posted by jennie on Sep 21, 2010 in Uncategorized

 Before we move on with crayfish parties, eating manners, surströmming (awfully smelling fermented fish in a tin can) and other non-political stuff, let’s just quickly focus on what’s happening in post-election Sweden at the moment.

 As we all know by now, the right wing Sweden Democrats secured 5.7 percent of the vote and 20 seats in the parliment.
 Apart from causing a very complicated political situation, this has created a massive stir amongst the Swedes.
 Yesterday, a crowd of around 6,000 people gathered in central Stockholm to demonstrate against racism.
 With bannners stating “Yes to togetherness, No to racism” and “No racists in parliament,” the crowd showed their disapproval to the election results and similar demonstrations were held in Gothenburg and Malmö as well.
 All the gatherings were spontaneously organised by people via Facebook and Twitter, amongst them a 17-year-old girl from a Stockholm suburb, Felicia Margineanu, who got the 6000 people in Stockholm together through a protest call on her Facebook page.

 Demonstrations, flashmobs, Facebook groups and protests are happening and are being formed all over Sweden right now and Aftonbladet, Sweden’s biggest tabloid magazine Aftonbladet, has started a massive campaign.
 It called “Vi gillar olika” (We like different) and 270 000 Swedes has joined so far.
 If you want to join, click here.